Jamayne2/ML-Breast-Cancer-Detection/README.md

-Here is a draft README for your machine learning breast cancer detection project:

 # Breast Cancer Detection Model

 This project aims to build a machine learning model to accurately detect breast cancer based on key tumor cell characteristics.